lucidworks/lucidworks.github.io/eLearning/playground/README.md

 This laboratory environment provides a controlled and secure platform to explore and experiment with a pre-configured Fusion application.
 The application is specifically designed for e-commerce functionalities and is populated with diverse datasets, offering users a rich sandbox for testing and learning.

-## Introduction to the E-Commerce Playground Lab

-This laboratory environment provides a controlled and secure platform to explore and experiment with a pre-configured Fusion application.
-The application is specifically designed for e-commerce functionalities and is populated with diverse datasets, offering users a rich sandbox for testing and learning.

 ### Datasources

 * **Clothing:** An extensive catalog exceeding 1,000 clothing items, meticulously categorized with style, color, and feature attributes.